Ascend/pytorch/docs/zh/PyTorch API支持清单.md

   The meaning of aligned=True:

-  Given a continuous coordinate c, its two neighboring pixel indices (in our pixel model) are computed by floor(c - 0.5) and ceil(c - 0.5).
-For example,c=1.3 has pixel neighbors with discrete indices [0] and [1] (which are sampledn from the underlying signal at continuous coordinates 0.5 and 1.5).
-But the original roi_align (aligned=False) does not subtract the 0.5 when computing neighboring pixel indices and therefore it uses pixels with a slightly incorrect alignment (relative to our pixel model) when performing bilinear interpolation.With `aligned=True`, we first appropriately scale the ROI and then shift it by -0.5 prior to calling roi_align.
-This produces the correct neighbors; see detectron2/tests/test_roi_align.py for verification.
+  Given a continuous coordinate c, its two neighboring pixel indices \(in our pixel model\) are computed by floor\(c - 0.5\) and ceil\(c - 0.5\).
+For example,c=1.3 has pixel neighbors with discrete indices \[0\] and \[1\] \(which are sampledn from the underlying signal at continuous coordinates 0.5 and 1.5\).
+But the original roialign \(aligned=False\) does not subtract the 0.5 when computing neighboring pixel indices and therefore it uses pixels with a slightly incorrect alignment \(relative to our pixel model\) when performing bilinear interpolation.With aligned=True, we first appropriately scale the ROI and then shift it by -0.5 prior to calling roialign.
+This produces the correct neighbors; see detectron2/tests/testroialign.py for verification.
 The difference does not make a difference to the model's performance if ROIAlign is used together with conv layers.

 - Args：

-  - output_size (tuple): h, w
+  -   output\_size \(tuple\): h, w
-  - spatial_scale (float): scale the input boxes by this number
+  -   spatial\_scale \(float\): scale the input boxes by this number
-  - sampling_ratio (int): number of inputs samples to take for each output sample.
+  -   sampling\_ratio \(int\): number of inputs samples to take for each output sample.
 0 to take samples densely.
-  - aligned (bool): if False, use the legacy implementation in Detectron.
+  -   aligned \(bool\): if False, use the legacy implementation in Detectron.
 If True, align the results more perfectly.

 - Returns：

-  float: tensors of shape (k, 5) and (k, 1).
+  float: tensors of shape \(k, 5\) and \(k, 1\).
 Labels are 0-based.

 - Example：